-HIGHWAY SAFETY CONSIDERATIONS FOR FIRE/EMS PERSONNEL Scenario 2
+HIGHWAY SAFETY CONSIDERATIONS FOR FIRE/EMS PERSONNEL Scenario 3

-Each year approximately 25 firefighters/EMTs are killed in the line of duty at incidents on the highway.
-Over 30 firefighters/EMTs are injured and some 15 vehicles are struck.
-While the numbers may seem small, they can be tragic to an organization who suffers one of these incidents.
+Each year approximately 25 firefighters/EMTs are killed in the line of duty at incidents on the highway, while more than 30 firefighters/EMTs are injured and some 15 vehicles are struck1.
+Though the numbers may seem small, they can be tragic to an organization who suffers one of these incidents.
 By analyzing the fatal accidents, NIOSH (The National Institute of Occupational Safety & Health) has established several recommended practices for safe operation on highways.

-Each of our fire departments and emergency medical services agencies respond to an incident on the highway from time to time.
-This VFIS Tailboard Training segments will deal with a specific recommended practice, applied to a case study you have no-doubt experienced in your department over the years.
+Every fire department and emergency medical services agency responds to a highway incident from time to time.
+This is one of several VFIS Tailboard Training segments that will deal with a specific recommended practice and applied to a case study you have no-doubt experienced in your department over the years.